artilleryio/artillery/README.md

 If you specify a duration of 60 seconds, with the arrival rate of 10, it means *on average* 10 users will arrive every second, with for example 8 arrivals one second and 11 arrivals the next.
-The inter-arrival period would also be slightly different every time, i.e. 8 users arriving over 1 second (1000 ms) would not be evenly spread out 125ms apart.
+The inter-arrival period would also be slightly different every time, i.e. 5 users arriving within 1 second (1000 ms) would not be evenly spread out 200ms apart.

 This may seem like a subtle difference, but in practice it leads to more robust tests.